Virtual support is available from Monday to Friday, 08h30 - 17h00.

 All fines on overdue materials will be waived.
-However, if you wish to return your books, a central UCT Libraries book drop has been installed at Burnage, adjacent to Leo Marquard Hall.
-The dropbox is walking distance from the Jamie shuttle stop at Tugwell and Leo Marquard residence.
+However, if you wish to return your books, a central UCT Libraries book drop has been installed at CPS Burnage as well as book drop boxes located at all library sites.

 UCT Libraries extensive online resources are available from our website.
 These resources include: